vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

 **************************************

 Regions in the genome where the insulation score reaches a local minimum represent the region between two self-interacting domains, or TADs.
-You can use ``kaic boundaries`` to identify these
+You can use ``fanc boundaries`` to identify these
 regions:

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: boundaries_parser
-   :prog: kaic boundaries
+   :prog: fanc boundaries
    :nodescription:
    :nodefault:

-When we run ``kaic boundaries`` on the above example using 1mb and 2mb as the window sizes:
+When we run ``fanc boundaries`` on the above example using 1mb and 2mb as the window sizes:

 .. literalinclude:: code/domains_example_code
     :language: bash